centreon/centreon-plugins/centreon-plugins/README.md

     Plugin Description:
       Check Linux operating systems in SNMP.

 It's exactly what i need.
-Now i'll the option ``--list-mode`` to know what can i do with it:
+Now i'll add the option ``--list-mode`` to know what can i do with it:

     $ perl centreon_plugins.pl --plugin=os::linux::snmp::plugin --list-mode
     ...